A Buyer's Guide To Heaters: 120V vs. 240V

 240V30 AMP Double Pole10/2 Ground5760

-That's not a problem!
-Some circuit breakers will look a little different.
-In those cases, you will need to use a voltmeter to test the power coming to the heater.
-This will require caution, if doing it yourself, because you'll be testing live wires.
-It is suggested that you contact a licensed electrician when dealing with hazardous electrical wires.
+Some circuit breaker fuses will look different from others depending on their age, brand, and what type of space they are in.
+In those cases, you will need to use a multimeter/voltmeter to test the power coming to the heater.
+This will require caution if you are doing it yourself, because you'll be testing live wires.
+Contact a licensed electrician to be safe when dealing with hazardous electrical wires.

 120V or 240V Electric Heater?